divyansharma001/limitra/benchmarks.md

 This report documents a comparative analysis between Limitra, rate-limiter-flexible (RLF), and express-rate-limit (ERL).

-Our primary objectives were to answer two fundamental questions:
+My primary objectives were to answer two fundamental questions:

 1. Is Limitra fast enough for production use?
 (Baseline Latency)
 2. Can Limitra maintain service during infrastructure failures?
 (System Failure Survival)